ja0nz/sandboxedDevEnv/README.md

 # WIP Bubblewrap Sandbox

-A lightweight **sandbox environment** for development using [Bubblewrap (bwrap)](https://github.com/containers/bubblewrap).
+`sandbox.sh` is a lightweight shell script to start a **sandboxed shell or command** inside [Bubblewrap (bwrap)](https://github.com/containers/bubblewrap).
-Provides isolation from the host system while still supporting Nix builds, graphical applications (X11/GLX), and your development directories.
+It is designed for development environments with selective isolation while still allowing access to essential system resources, Nix, and user configurations.

 I am still toying with different settings, mounts and CI integrations.
 Your needs may differ.